Connect to your P-Drive or T-Drive on a Mac OS X

 PLEASE NOTE: Due to recent Apple security updates, Macs using OS X 10.7 and 10.10 may have problems with T-drive connectivity.
 Please see this article to learn more.

-Your T-Drive is a shared folder that you and others have access to.
-You may need to access your T-drive as a student worker, or perhaps as a student club officer.
-The P-drive is a personal folder that you can store files on.
+The P-drive is a secure network "Personal" folder, that is only accessible by one person.
 It provides a space for academic work or whatever else.
 Forget your laptop?
 No problem.
-If you save your work to the P-drive, then you can access it from anywhere at any time with an internet connection.
+If you save your work to the T Drive or P-drive, then you can access it from anywhere at any time with an internet connection.